Saint Verhaegen: Evolution of the event

-In the following decades, the event evolved into a long procession along the Boulevard Anspach/Anspachlaan, with flags and music.
-The festive aspect initially began only in the late afternoon, but after the university relocated to its Ixelles campus in the 1920s, the day split into a morning ceremony and an afternoon parade.
-The Ferrer statue, removed during the First World War by the occupying forces because of its symbolic value, was relocated several times in the 1920s, ultimately being placed opposite the ULB rectorate in 1984 to mark the university’s 150th anniversary.
+In following years, the event evolved into a long procession along the Boulevard Anspach/Anspachlaan (Brussels' main boulevard), in which students marched with much fanfare, waving the flags of their respective organisations.
+From 1911, students also paid tribute to the statue of the Spanish education reformer Francisco Ferrer, a symbol of free thought, intellectual freedom, and rationalist education.
+The festive aspect initially began only in the late afternoon, but after the university relocated to its Solbosch/Solbos campus in the 1920s, the day split into a morning ceremony and an afternoon parade.
+The Ferrer statue, removed during the First World War by the occupying forces because of its symbolic value, was relocated several times in the 1920s, ultimately being placed opposite the ULB's rectorate in 1984 to mark the university's 150th anniversary.

 In 1921, the ULB presented the first student uniform to Manneken Pis, which was later stolen and replaced; over the years, various university associations, such as the Kring der Brusselse en Brabantse Studenten (KBS), have continued the tradition of dressing the statue, and they are still involved in this aspect of the celebration.
 By the 1930s, celebrations often extended over several days.
-In 1930, tributes were held on 19 November, followed by ceremonies on 20 November honouring the Unknown Soldier, Ferrer and, Verhaegen and, the war dead, before concluding at dawn on 21 November with onion soup at the café Moeder Lambic.
+In 1930, tributes were held on 19 November, followed by ceremonies on 20 November honouring the Unknown Soldier, Ferrer and Verhaegen, and the war dead, before concluding at dawn on 21 November with onion soup at the Moeder Lambic café.

 At least since the 1930s, visiting Manneken Pis became a regular part of Saint Verhaegen, with many celebrants greeting the statue during the festivities.
 Some male students strongly identified with the statue as a symbol of Brussels, occasionally mimicking its pose, to the surprise of onlookers.
 Students usually also sang a hymn during these visits.

+Wartime celebrations

 The tradition continued during both world wars with adaptations.
 During the First World War, alumni and students not in the trenches gathered in De Panne.
-In 1939–1941, the parade was replaced by collections for the families of mobilised soldiers, and in 1942–1943 commemorations were organised in exile in London, with additional celebrations in New York, Lisbon, and Congo.
+In 1939–1941, the parade was replaced by collections for the families of mobilised soldiers, and in 1942–43, commemorations were organised in exile in London, with additional celebrations in New York, Lisbon, and the Belgian Congo.
 After the university reopened in 1944, students visited the statues of Verhaegen, the Unknown Soldier, and Ferrer, concluding at the Centre for Fine Arts.
 The traditional parade returned in 1945, after a six-year absence.